jasonou1994/jasonandfriends-rewrite/README.md

 ### Setup

+- [ ] Go to the Chrome Web Store and download/install Redux DevTools
 - [ ] Run `npm install` to install all the dependencies.
 - [ ] Run `npm start` to start your Webpack Development Server, and navigate to `http://localhost:8081`.